-- help students to focus on the purpose of their learning rather than merely on the completion of the activities;

-- 4 make connections with previous learning transferable learning;

-- 4 help teachers to review progress;
+- help students to focus on the purpose of their learning rather than merely on the completion of the activities; - 4 make connections with previous learning transferable learning; - 4 help teachers to review progress;

-- 4 may be expressed in terms of:
+4 may be expressed in terms of:

 - Knowledge;

 - Understanding;

 - Skills Development;

-- Key Stage 3 Topic Learning Intentions are contained in the Learning Plans which are given to students at the start of each new topic (Appendix 3).
-Individual Learning Intentions are shared with students at the start of each lesson and students are encouraged to record these in their books.
+- Key Stage 3Individual Learning Intentions are shared with students at the start

+of each lesson and students are encouraged to record these in their

+books.

 - Key Stage 4/5 Learning Intentions/Subject content is shared with all students as outlined in the subject syllabus, these are displayed in the student exercise or workbooks.